MyJetTools/ssh-releaser/README.md

 # working_dir description.

+working_dir - is a directory which is better to keep privately in git repositories.
+If git repository is going to be cloud based (not company in-house) such as github or gitlab - better not to keep anything sensitive in working_dir.
+Everything sensitive better goes to global_vars file or home_dir.

 working_dir must contain a release.yaml yaml which is a starting point for release scripting.

 Format of release.yaml file:

 ```yaml
 vars:
   KEY: VALUE
   KEY2: VALUE2